 Ottoman Empire and the Turkish railway network, 1914

 At the beginning of the twentieth century, the Ottoman railway network connected the Middle East to an extent that is unthinkable today.
-Although found mostly dismantled across the region, the traces of this former network are embedded with both the memory and possibility of connection.
+Although it is found mostly dismantled across the region today, the traces of this former network are embedded with both the memory and possibility of connection.

 Traces of the railway tracks near Massoudieh, 2012

 Mobility in the region was initially provided by colonial powers that sought to facilitate transport for diverse purposes.
 The first railway route, constructed by a French firm, was inaugurated in 1892, connecting Jaffa and Jerusalem.
 This approximately ninety-kilometer stretch opened Jerusalem to European visitors arriving in Jaffa.
 Shortly thereafter, the Ottomans began building a series of routes that extended train service into the north of Palestine.
 This railway, named after the Hedjaz region, aimed to connect Damascus with Medina and Mecca, facilitating pilgrimage to the holy cities.
 Later it was also military-related transport demands during WWI that accelerated the construction of railways in Palestine.
 Both the Ottomans and the British created new routes while they simultaneously disconnected others, relocating the raw materials, the rails’ wood and iron, to the most strategic sites on different occasions.
 After defeating the Ottomans, the British took over the network and founded Palestine Railways, which reestablished civilian train service and intensified commercial and recreational use of the railway.